-Jules Kortenhorst is the Chief Executive Officer of Rocky Mountain Institute.
+Jules Kortenhorst is the Chief Executive Officer of RMI.
 He is a recognized leader on global energy issues and climate change.
 His background spans business, government, entrepreneurial, and nonprofit leadership.

-Since 1982, Rocky Mountain Institute has advanced market-based solutions that transform global energy use to create a clean, prosperous and secure future.
+Since 1982, RMI has advanced market-based solutions that transform global energy use to create a clean, prosperous and secure future.
 An independent, nonprofit think-and-do tank, RMI engages with businesses, communities and institutions to accelerate and scale replicable solutions that drive the cost-effective shift from fossil fuels to efficiency and renewables.

 Prior to RMI, Jules was the founding CEO of the European Climate Foundation, the largest philanthropic organization dedicated to policy development and advocacy on climate change in Europe.
 Before launching ECF, he served as a member of the Dutch parliament for the Christian Democratic Party.